Strong probabilistic stability in holomorphic families of endomorphisms of $\mathbb{P}^k(\mathbb{C})$ and polynomial-like maps: Proof of main results

-\begin{proof} The existence of a lamination directly implies the existence of an acritical web.
-Hence, let us assume that there exists an acritical web $\mathcal M$ as in the statement.
-We can also assume that $\mathcal M$ is ergodic.
-Thanks to the locally uniform lower bound for the smallest Lyapunov exponents, one can prove the following property, see the Fact in \cite[Section 4.3]{BB18}:
+\begin{proof}[Sketch of proof] Thanks to the locally uniform lower bound for the smallest Lyapunov exponents (and in particular to Proposition \ref{p:bbd-gen} below), one can prove the following property, see the Fact in \cite[Section 4.3]{BB18}:

 \textbf{Fact.} $\mathcal M ( \mathcal K_{\cap})=0$ for every compact subset $\mathcal K \subseteq \mathcal J$, where

 Once this Fact is establish, in order to construct a lamination one can follow the arguments in \cite[Section 4.3]{BBD18} or \cite[Section 3.4.3]{B16} to show that the set $\mathcal L := \mathcal J\setminus (\mathcal J_{\cap}\cup \mathcal J_s)$ gives the desired lamination associated to $\nu$. \end{proof}